the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Style Guide
 ### Writing style
-To ensure all text can be read easily by all (including screen readers and non-native english speakers) Follow Gov.uk guidance on e.g., i.e., and etc. (1)  That is, do not use them:
+To ensure all text can be read easily by all (including screen readers and non-native english speakers), follow Gov.uk guidance on e.g., i.e., and etc. (1)
+That is, do not use them:

 eg can sometimes be read aloud as ‘egg’ by screen reading software.
 Instead use ‘for example’ or ‘such as’ or ‘like’ or ‘including’ - whichever works best in the specific context.

 etc can usually be avoided.
 Try using ‘for example’ or ‘such as’ or ‘like’ or ‘including’.
 Never use etc at the end of a list starting with these words.

 ie - used to clarify a sentence - is not always well understood.
 Try (re)writing sentences to avoid the need to use it.
 If that is not possible, use an alternative such as ‘meaning’ or ‘that is’.

 1. https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#eg-etc-and-ie

 ### Sentences
 When writing all sentences should go on a new line.
 This will make no difference to how the text is displayed, there will still be paragraphs, but it will mean that any pull requests will be easier to check; the changes will be on a single line instead of somewhere in a paragraph.
 Consider the example below.

 ```
 Today you are you, that is truer than true.
 There is no one alive who is youer than you. - Dr Seuss
 ```
 A pull request on this correcting it to have a ‘.’ after Dr would show as a change to the whole paragraph.
 Contrast this with the next example which will be displayed online in the exact same way, but would see a change to a single line.

 ```
 Today you are you, that is truer than true.